btcpayserver/btcpayserver-php-client/README.md

 This is a self-contained PHP implementation of BTCPayServer's cryptographically secure API: https://github.com/btcpayserver/btcpayserver-doc/blob/master/docs/CustomIntegration.md

+# === Warning ===

+This is the old BitPay based PHP client and should be considered deprecated (even though it currently still works).
+If you are building something from scratch, [use the new Greenfield API](https://github.com/btcpayserver/btcpayserver-greenfield-php).

 # Before you start

 If your application requires BitPay compatibility go to this repository instead https://github.com/btcpayserver/php-bitpay-client